Crowds

 A crowd that blends human Shapes with a Goblin Shape.

-Optimizing Crowds with Culling
+Optimizing Crowds with CullMasks

 Rendering large Crowds can be computationally expensive, or even produce undesired geometry penetrations, regardless of your engine choice.
 To reduce this load, you can cull parts of the body of your Crowd Characters that are occluded by the Deformables assigned to each Character.
 To do this, you’ll need to define cull masks for each mesh of the Character, for each Deformable.
 Here’s how: